transmart/transmartAppInstaller/README.md

 =======================================================================================================

  * Install a JDK (6.0 or 7.0 should work) and set JAVA_HOME
- * Install Git, PostgreSQL, Ant, Grails and JBoss with i2b2 (http://transmartproject.org/wiki/download/attachments/30441474/jboss-4.2.2.GA.tar.gz?version=1&modificationDate=1335242608000)
+ * Install Git, PostgreSQL, Ant, Grails
+ * Optionally install JBoss with i2b2 (http://transmartproject.org/wiki/download/attachments/30441474/jboss-4.2.2.GA.tar.gz?version=1&modificationDate=1335242608000)
  * Configure PostgreSQL such that you can login as the 'postgres' user using psql command line (e.g. via pg_hba.conf)
  * Go to the 'scripts' folder
  * Fill in setupTranSMARTDevelopment.properties (possibly by copying the Linux, Mac OSX or Windows templates in the folder)